kilianglas/algorand-starter-kit/contracts/README.md

 ``` bash
 ./sanbox enter algod
 ```
 This should open a shell in the sanbox node docker container.
-In this shell we can use the *goal** CLI to interact with the sandbox Algorand node.
+In this shell we can use the *goal* CLI to interact with the sandbox Algorand node.
-You can find the goal documentation [[https://developer.algorand.org/docs/clis/goal/goal][here]].
+You can find the goal documentation [here](https://developer.algorand.org/docs/clis/goal/goal).